 A. Guild Wars (Prophecies), November 2005 to mid January 2006

-Anyway, the first set are screenshots from release Guild Wars, 39 screenshots from after Halloween 2005 until mid January 2006.
+The first half, approximately, of this article is a set of screenshots from release Guild Wars.
+This contains 39 screenshots from after Halloween 2005 until mid January 2006.
 Included are a bunch of Sorrow’s Furnace shots, from my many futile attempts to beat the Iron Forgeman, and the few pictures I took of Christmas 2005.
 I must not have had much time to play GW that holiday, but at least took a couple of screenshots when I could.

 I’m honestly not sure exactly when I took this screenshot, but it definitely isn’t from this point in time; it may be from one of the later pre-release Beta Weekend Events?
 It’s either that or it’s promoting the upcoming Guild Wars Factions Global Free-For-All PvP Weekend, which ran for a weekend in mid January.
-I’m not sure.
-But the image was in the folder with the rest of these, so I’m putting it here.
+I’m not sure, but it’s more likely the latter — this still has the original ‘camp’ character select environment, so it’s pre-Factions, and visually looks like the release game.
+The phrasing of that message is confusing, but that’s likely what is going on here, though I’m not certain.
+The image was in the folder with the rest of these, so I’m putting it here.
 (The email address is my usual one for the account, not something different.)